5 Nigerian cities that speak the best pidgin english

 Sometimes mixed with local Ikwerre dialects, this denomination of pidgin is most known for words like, ‘Shwo’ when speakers want to ask, ‘Why?’

-PH makes this list because pidgin is more widely spoken than in Yenogoa, with better attraction a fluency.
+PH makes this list because pidgin is more widely spoken than in Yenogoa, with better attraction in fluency.

 Asaba, also called ‘Àhàbà’ in Igbo, is the capital of Delta State and is home to about 300,000 people.
 It is known for its colour, lively people and wonderful pidgin.